-A: Yes!
-The majority of the schools we start with our partners are based out of sturdy tent structures.
+A: Often, they are!
+Many of the schools we start with our partners are based out of sturdy tent structures.
 Tents are the most effective and efficient way to bring education to children living in transitional areas, such as refugee camps.
-We do have partners who run schools out of more permanent structures, but all of the school projects we are involved with serve displaced children.
+We do have partners who run schools out of more permanent structures (a church building, for example) but all of the school projects we are involved with serve displaced children.

 A: We do not send teachers to camps.
 Instead, we work through trusted partners to support Christian instructors from within a host country.
 However, we do offer trauma-informed guides for educators working with displaced children, no matter where they are based.
 As an example, a U.S. teacher in a public school may be interested in using our guide, Beyond PTSD, to better remove barriers to learning for the resettled refugee students in his or her classroom.
 Learn more about the resources we provide to teachers here.

 A: We do not currently lead mission teams to the camps.
 Instead, we offer our expertise along with that of our partners on what we call “vision trips” – teams of supporters who travel to transitional areas to learn about the school projects and form relationships with our partners and with those from within the displaced populations we serve.
 We then encourage advocacy for the Tent Schools mission once supporters have returned.
 To learn more about how you can travel on a vision trip, contact us.